Quotes by

 - Gilb's Principle of Fuzzy Targets.
 As quoted in Software Metrics: A Rigorous and Practical Approach, page 10.

-Proverb - Found in a Linux fortunes file.
+Proverb - Found on a jokes Web site.

 Menu of Restaurant Antoine, New Orleans.
 Quoted by Fredrick Brooks in The Mythical Man-Month, as an example of another profession which takes time to produce first-rate results.